Skip to main content

 Why should you care?

-Flooded streets, polluted waterways, landslides and declining plant and animal habitats affect everyone.
+Flooded streets, polluted streams and lakes, landslides, and degrading plant and animal habitats affect everyone.

-A healthy community relies on well-maintained stormwater systems and surface water environments.
-Some benefits include:
+A healthy community depends on well-maintained stormwater systems and surface water environments.
+Some benefits of effective storm and surface water management include:

-• Preventing flooding and damage to businesses and homes from storms
+• Reduced flooding and damage to businesses and homes from storms

-• Protecting and restoring plant, animal, and aquatic habitats
+• Improved and restored plant, animal, and aquatic habitats

 How can you be involved?

-While you do your part in your homes and businesses, Bellevue Utilities works at a much larger scale.
-We are responsible for prioritizing stormwater projects and programs that benefit Bellevue’s community and environment the most, while also meeting state and federal requirements.
+While you contribute in your homes and businesses, Bellevue Utilities operates on a larger scale.
+We prioritize stormwater projects and programs that benefit Bellevue’s community and environment while also complying with state and federal stormwater management regulations.

 Stay informed